Evelyn Straus

-Evelyn Straus (June 22, 1916 – March 10, 1992) was an American photojournalist and the first woman photographer employed at the Daily News in New York City.
-She was one of the first women admitted to the National Press Photographers Association in 1945 and joined the Press Photographers Association of New York City in 1952 as soon as they allowed women members.
+Evelyn Straus (June 22, 1916 – March 10, 1992) was an American photojournalist and the first woman employed as a photographer at the Daily News in New York City.
+She was one of the first women admitted to the National Press Photographers Association in 1945 and joined the Press Photographers Association of New York City in 1952 as soon as they allowed women as members.
 During her career, she was a finalist for the Pulitzer Prize for Photography and had work featured at the Museum of Modern Art.

 Early life and education

 Evelyn Straus was born on June 22, 1916, in Brooklyn, New York, to Dorothy C. and William R. Straus.
 She had an older brother, William Leroy Straus.
 From a young age, she developed an interest in photography, when an uncle bought her a camera and taught her how to use it.
 By the age of twelve or thirteen, she was experimenting with a photographic enlarger and had her own darkroom set up in her home.
 She began her secondary education at Franklin K. Lane High School in New York City, but transferred to Hempstead High School in 1931, when her family relocated to Nassau County, New York.
 After graduating from high school in 1933, Straus attended the Nassau County Collegiate Center for three years, and competed in sports, being named "Best Girl Athlete" at the school in 1937.
 She majored in liberal arts and social sciences, and earned a Bachelor of Arts degree.